microsoft/ignite-learning-paths-training-apps/apps40/README.md

 ## Running scale demo

+> 💡 You must have completed the [deployment](#provider-registration) before attempting to do the demo.

 To run the scaling demo you need to add the publisher
 ```
 cat <<EOF | kubectl apply -f -